glaszig/soundmanager-rails/README.md

 # SoundManager on Rails

-This is the original [SoundManager2](http://www.schillmania.com/projects/soundmanager2/) wrapped in a gem for easy use with Rail's asset pipeline.
+This is the original [SoundManager2](http://www.schillmania.com/projects/soundmanager2/) wrapped in a gem for easy use with Rails' asset pipeline.

 ## Installation